 Productive Reflections: Textbooks can be dry and hard to connect with.
 Their overall purpose is to cover a lot of course material as efficiently as possible.
 We need to find a way to make the texts come alive; and, it is my hope that the debates and in-class videos can help us do that.
-Five times over the course of the semester, you will need to turn in a 2 page thoughtful, productive reflection on the ideas we are reading about and discussing in class.
+Five times over the course of the semester, you will need to turn in a 2-page thoughtful, productive reflection on the ideas we are reading about and discussing in class.
 If you choose to write a reflection on the material from one class, your reflection is due at the start of the following class.
-Reflections will be graded on the extent to which they 1) specifically and clearly reference ideas from the course material (4 points), 2) are accurate to the course material (4 points), 3) are integrative in the sense that they combine ideas from the text(s), our discussions, in-class activities, videos, and/or your personal experiences (4 points), and 4) are self-oriented and future-focused (8 points).
+Reflections will be graded on the extent to which they 1) specifically and clearly reference ideas from the course material (4 points), 2) are accurate to the course material and with regard to appropriate in-text and concluding citations (4 points), 3) are integrative in the sense that they combine ideas from the text(s), our discussions, in-class activities, videos, and/or your personal experiences (4 points), and 4) are self-oriented and future-focused (8 points).
 See handout regarding productive reflections for more information (Appendix E).

-Final Project: Your final project is your opportunity to share with me what you believed to be the most important ideas covered in the class.
+Final Project: Your final project is your opportunity to share with me what you believe to be the most important ideas covered in the class over the course of the semester.
 This is a summative assessment, and as such, it should communicate to me what you have learned.
 See handout regarding the final project (Appendix F).